top of page

 Pray together and seek God’s guidance at every step.
 The team serves God and His purposes; therefore, it must seek His will and ways at every step.
 The team may gather information and build a database of churches, organizations, influential Christian individuals, and demographic data, as needed, to seek God specifically.

-b) Connect
+Step2: Connect

 The ET should continuously engage with individuals, churches, organizations, and groups to build relationships and mobilize Christians as witnesses.
 They identify leaders and influencers within churches, organizations, and groups to introduce the Witnessing Framework.
 They also take every opportunity to share the vision at CAN-organized events and at events they are invited to, to build meaningful connections.
 The team may also create additional strategies to foster connections.